WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 **_Bootstrapping:_** Not all reads will be assigned unambiguously to a single transcript.
 This means there will be “noise” in our abundance estimates where reads can be assigned to multiple transcripts. `Kallisto` quantifies the uncertainty in its abundance estimates using random resampling and replacement.
 This process is called bootstrapping and indicates how reliable the expression estimates are from the observed pseudoalignment.
 Bootstrap values can be used downstream to distinguish the technical variability from the biological variability in your experiment.

 ## 5.2.
 Exercise 4

-**Build an index called GRCh38_kallisto from transcript sequences**
+**Build an index called GRCh38_kallisto from transcript sequences:**
 >**Note:** Depending on the specifications of your machine, this step may take a long time.
 While the index is being built, spend time reading through the remaining sections of the tutorial.
 ```
 kallisto index -i outputs/GRCh38_ch21_kallisto	data/hsapiens_chr21_transcripts.fa
 ```

-**Quantify the transcript expression levels for the PT6 sample with 100 bootstrap samples and store the results in the output directory PT6.**
+**Quantify the transcript expression levels for the PT6 sample with 100 bootstrap samples and store the results in the output directory PT6:**
 ```
 kallisto quant -i outputs/GRCh38_ch21_kallisto -o outputs/PT6 -b 100 data/PT6_1.fastq.gz data/PT6_2.fastq.gz
 ```

 You’ll find your `Kallisto` results in a new output directory which we called **PT6**.
 Let’s take a look:
 ```
 ls outputs/PT6
 ```